-You might develop lumps of tissue called rheumatoid nodules.
-They usually appear on your skin, especially on the elbows, forearms, heels, or fingers.
-They can appear suddenly, or grow slowly.
-The nodules may be a sign your rheumatoid arthritis is getting worse.
-They can also form in other areas of the body like the lungs and heart.
+You might get lumps of tissue called rheumatoid nodules.
+They usually appear on your skin, especially on elbows, forearms, heels, or fingers.
+They can show up suddenly or grow slowly.
+The nodules may be a sign that your rheumatoid arthritis is getting worse.
+They can also form in places like your lungs and heart.

-Rheumatoid arthritis can affect the eyes in several ways.
+Rheumatoid arthritis can affect your eyes in several ways.
 Inflammation of the episclera, a thin membrane that covers the white of your eye, is common.
-It’s usually mild, but the eye may get red and painful.
+It’s usually mild, but your eye may be red and painful.
 Scleritis, an inflammation of the white of the eye, is more serious and can lead to vision loss.

 RA also puts you at risk for Sjogren's syndrome.
-This happens when your immune system attacks the glands that produce tears.
+This happens when your immune system attacks the glands that make tears.
 It can make your eyes feel gritty and dry.
-If it’s not treated, the dryness can cause infection and scarring of the conjunctiva, which is the membrane that covers the eye, and the cornea.
+It can also show up as dry skin, dry coughing, or vaginal dryness.
+You may need to use eye lubricants or take medications.
+Without treatment, eye dryness can cause infection and scarring of the conjunctiva, which is the membrane that covers the eye, and the cornea.

 Pain in the Neck

 Rheumatoid arthritis is known to cause pain in the joints of the fingers and wrists.
 But it can also affect other parts of your body, like your neck.
-If your neck feels stiff and you have pain when you turn your head, it could be your rheumatoid arthritis.
+If your neck feels stiff and you have pain when you turn your head, it could be your RA.

 Some simple exercises might help.
-Talk to your doctor about the best exercises and treatments to help relieve your neck pain.
+Talk to your doctor about the best treatments to help ease your neck pain.

 Heart and Blood Vessel Disease